-Once an API is accessible, internally or externally, it's being available for client consumption and application.
+Once an API is accessible, internally or externally, it's being available for client consumption, application and hyperautomation.
 It becomes a contract that should be upheld by the API provider.
 Rather like any contract, it's to be followed to avoid a breach with the buyer.
 This suggests that as a developer, you can't make any holistic changes to an API because this could break your consumer’s application or cause other issues.

 The consequences of maintaining this contract, and also the ability to innovate and uplift this technique can become constrained.
 It's paramount that you just spend quality time on designing the upfront so as to reduce the risks that these constraints impose.
 With the correct design, the response to the dynamic needs is achieved while maintaining the integrity of the API contract.